 The Chair of the panel appointed to a matter will decide whether a site inspection and/or locality tour are warranted and who should attend and observe.
 Neither is a forum for those present to make comments and/or submissions to the Commission.

 Presentations, submissions, comments and notes provided to the Commission may be made publicly available on the Commission’s website.
+See 'Privacy', below, for more information.

-As outlined in the Commission’s Privacy Statement, the Commission will use reasonable endeavours to protect the privacy of individuals by removing any personal contact details (other than names) from documents published on its website.
 Written material of a confidential nature will also be withheld from the website, where this has been requested.

 Receipt of written material commenting on designated Additional Material